Saturday, 24 November 2012

 The fried rice was just divine.
 Not oily, but full of flavour.

-With this we were stuffed.
-I know we are usually much more greedy when we order food but we had just come back from the biggest lunch of our lives at Watson's Bay.
+With this I was stuffed.
+I know I am usually much more greedy when I order food but I had just come back from the biggest lunch of my life at Watson's Bay.
 Ill tell you what though.
 Next time I'm in Sydney I will not be eating at all before visiting Mr. Wong, purely so that I can sample as much of their menu as humanly possible.

-I could have stayed there all night, but our table was booked after 2 and a half hours so even if we didn't have prior plans we would have been ushered out in a timely fashion.
+I could have stayed there all night, but my table was booked after 2 and a half hours so even if I didn't have prior plans I would have been ushered out in a timely fashion.
 In future I will be booking a large time slot in order to facilitate stuffing my face.

 ReplyDelete